 Glencore Capital Finance Designated Activity Company is registered in Ireland with registered number 674417 and registered office at Unit 3100, Lake Drive, Citywest Business Campus, Dublin, D24 AK82, Ireland.
 The Company is tax resident in the United Kingdom.
-The which it operates.

-Company is a wholly owned subsidiary of Glencore Finance (Europe) Limited and is ultimately wholly owned by Glencore plc.
+The Company is a wholly owned subsidiary of Glencore Finance (Europe) Limited and is ultimately wholly owned by Glencore plc.

-The Company's functional currency is the US Dollar (USD) as this is assessed to be the principal currency of economic environment in of the parent company preparing consolidated accounts.
+The Company's functional currency is the US Dollar (USD) as this is assessed to be the principal currency of the economic environment in which it operates.

-The group accounts of Glencore plc are available to the public and can be obtained as set out in note 14 as is the registered office address
+The Group accounts of Glencore plc are available to the public and can be obtained as set out in note 15 as is the registered office address of the parent Company preparing consolidated accounts.